Resorts World Manila attack: Responses to the gambling industry

-PAGCOR suspended the operating license of Resorts World Manila on June 9, 2017, until it deems that it has rectified its "serious security lapses and deficiencies" saying that the incident put the gaming, tourism, and hospitality industries of the Philippines "in a bad light".
+PAGCOR suspended the operating license of Resorts World Manila on June 9, 2017, until it deemed that it had rectified its "serious security lapses and deficiencies" saying that the incident put the gaming, tourism, and hospitality industries of the Philippines "in a bad light".
 PAGCOR has also said that it will require its other casino and resort licensees to submit their security protocols as part of measures to prevent a similar incident from occurring.

 On the same day, the Philippine National Police ordered the relief of security guards posted at the entrance and exits of the Resorts World Manila casino.

 International

-The European Union expressed sympathy to the Philippine government and the attack victims' family and friends, as well as hope for the speedy recovery of the injured.
+The European Union expressed sympathy to the Philippine government and the attack victims' families and friends, and for expressed hope he speedy recovery of the injured.
 United States President Donald Trump expressed sadness over the incident, which he labeled as a terrorist attack, and added that U.S. officials "were closely monitoring the situation."
 U.S. Congresswoman Madeleine Bordallo from Guam condemned the attack and offered assistance to constituents on Guam attempting to contact family members at the resort.
 The embassies of Australia, the United Kingdom, and the United States issued travel advisories to their citizens, informing them to avoid the area and to follow the advice of local authorities.

 Travellers International Hotel Group, the operator of Resorts World Manila, condemned the attack as a "cowardly act of a deranged mind."

 Aftermath

-The license suspension imposed by PAGCOR was lifted on June 29, 2017, and on the same day, Resort World Manila resumed its gambling operations in gaming areas not affected by the attack.
+The license suspension imposed by PAGCOR was lifted on June 29, 2017, and on the same day, Resorts World Manila resumed its gambling operations in gaming areas not affected by the attack.

 The casino resort experienced a decline in revenue, causing management to rush "Phase 3" of the facility's development.
 It hired Blackpanda, a private security consultant, to tighten its security procedures.
-The gambling area on the second floor affected by the attack will be converted to be part of the shopping mall.
-By September 2017 the casino had recovered most of its visitorship, accommodating 26,000 people per day on average compared to 28,000 before the attack.
+The gambling area on the second floor affected by the attack was converted to be part of the shopping mall.
+By September 2017, the casino had recovered most of its visitor base, accommodating 26,000 people per day on average compared to 28,000 before the attack.